kalekundert/bind_dna/notebook/20190626_purify_zif268_repa_via_ribosome_pull_down/purify_zif268_repa_via_ribosome_pull_down.rst

-  Assuming that the regular PURExpress kit uses the same concentration of ribosomes that NEB recommends for the Δ Ribosome kit, my 10 μL PURExpress reactions have 24 pmol (65 μg) of ribosomes.
+  Assuming that the regular PURExpress kit uses the same concentration of ribosomes that NEB recommends for the Δ Ribosome kit, my 10 μL PURExpress reactions have 24 pmol (65 μg, 2.4 µM) of ribosomes.

+  .. update:: 2020/04/27

+     FAQ #7 in NEB's :download:`PURExpress FAQ <purexpress_faq.pdf>` states
+     that the concentration of ribosomes in a standard PURExpress reaction is 2 µM ± 20%.
+This is pretty close to what I calculated.

 - The RiboMinus kit calls for 2-10 μg of total RNA.
 Since ~80% of total RNA is rRNA, thats ~2-8 μg of rRNA.
 I expect my reactions to have ~8x that much